boeni-industries/aico/docs/guides/developer/getting-started.md

 > **ℹ️ Data Encryption Approach**
 >
-> AICO uses application-level encryption with database-native features (SQLCipher, DuckDB encryption, RocksDB EncryptedEnv) rather than filesystem-level encryption.
-This provides better cross-platform compatibility and performance without requiring additional system dependencies.
+> AICO uses application-level encryption with libSQL (SQLite with encryption).
+Additional databases (DuckDB, ChromaDB, RocksDB) are planned but not yet implemented.
+This approach provides better cross-platform compatibility and performance without requiring additional system dependencies.

 ### 3. UV Workspace Setup (Single Virtual Environment)
 AICO uses UV workspace management with a unified `pyproject.toml` at the root and a single shared virtual environment for all Python components.